wp-plugins/mailchimp-for-wp/readme.txt

 == Frequently Asked Questions ==

 = What does this plugin do? =
-This plugin gives you the possibility to easily create a sign-up form and show this form in various places on your website.
-Also, this plugin can add a checkbox to your comment form that makes it easy for commenters to subscribe to your MailChimp newsletter.
-All they have to do is check one checkbox and they will be added to your mailinglist(s).
+This plugin gives you the possibility to easily create sign-up forms for your MailChimp lists and show them in various places on your website.
+Also, this plugin can add a checkbox to your comment and registration form that makes it extremely easy for your visitors to subscribe to your lists.

 For a complete list of plugin features, take a look here: [MailChimp for WordPress](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/).

 = Why does the checkbox not show up at my comment form? = Your theme probably does not support the necessary comment hook this plugin uses to add the checkbox to your comment form.
 You can manually place the checkbox by placing the following code snippet inside the form tags of your theme's comment form.

 `<?php if(function_exists('mc4wp_show_checkbox')) { mc4wp_show_checkbox(); }?>`

 Your theme folder can be found by browsing to `/wp-content/themes/your-theme-name/`.

 = Where can I find my MailChimp API key? = [http://kb.mailchimp.com/article/where-can-i-find-my-api-key](http://kb.mailchimp.com/article/where-can-i-find-my-api-key)